mhfhmhfh/INFO6205_506/README.md

 Our project is aim to solve Traveling Salesman Problem by Genetic Algorithm.
 We need to find the shortest possible route that visit every city.

-Team Member: Zinan Wang, Zhifei Lin
+Team Member: Zinan Wang, Zhifei Lin.
-Team Number: 506
+Team Number: 506.
-Language: Java
+Language: Java.